Diagram / Commanding / Commanding Overview

 If you want to provide additional functionality to your users, you should create your own custom commands and command actions, which inherit from the NDrawingCommandAction class.
 The following example demonstrates how to create a custom command action that shows a message box when executed.
 This command action is used in the rest of the topics in this chapter for a custom command added to the commanding UI of the drawing.

-Create custom command action
+Create a custom command action

 Copy Code